Independent travel training

 How much does it cost?

-Currently the training is free, but you will need to pay your bus, train or Metro tram fare if you are over compulsory school age.
+If the above qualifying criteria are met the training is free, but you will need to pay your bus, train or Metro tram fare if you are over compulsory school age.
 If you are registered disabled, you may be entitled to a free concessionary travel pass from Centro.

 Who delivers the training?